-Department of Corrections employees are tasked with supervising individuals who are incarcerated within the prison system.
-They are responsible for maintaining law and order within the prison walls, ensuring the prisoners’ safety and well-being, and often monitor an individual inmate’s psychological behavior, if necessary.
+Are you interested in learning more about Corrections Jobs?
+Is so please follow along to learn more about this career!
+Department of Corrections employees is tasked with supervising individuals who are incarcerated within the prison system.
+They are responsible for maintaining law and order within the prison walls, ensuring the prisoners’ safety and well-being, and often monitoring an individual inmate’s psychological behavior, if necessary.
 At times, they also assist with transporting inmates to various locations.

 Individuals who work within the juvenile system assist with the rehabilitation of juvenile inmates.
 Juveniles often work one-on-one with employees who counsel them and create long term action plans that are structured to help them succeed in the future.